 Fund managers (often owned by banks) have compounded the problem.
 The average active equity fund costs around 1% per annum.
 Some of these funds run billions of dollars with relatively small teams of people.
+For example, one fund manager we considered runs > $3bn with a team of 19 and an estimated average annual fee of around 0.6%, so revenues around $16M!
 Profit margins are extraordinary by any measure.
-And most of these funds don’t even achieve the benchmark return after fees.
+And most of these managed funds don’t even achieve the benchmark return after fees.
 Indeed, research by Standard & Poors shows that in the five years to 31 December 2017 over 65% of Australian share funds and 90% of international share funds delivered returns that were lower than the markets they operate in after fees were taken into account.

 The traditional ownership structures in the industry have contributed to the problem.
 Whereas accountants and lawyers have formed professional partnerships, virtually all the major financial planning businesses in Australia are majority owned by external third-party shareholders.
 These shareholders have a relentless thirst for returns.
 This in turn makes leadership in the industry more mercenary.
 M & A has been driven by financial engineers looking to squeeze ever higher margins out of financial products through amalgamation and scale.
 Rarely has the quality of “personal advice” and client relationships featured.

 High product costs and the needs of shareholders inflate the cost of the advice value chain, putting pressure on the fees that can be charged for the part of the chain that really matters –the personal advice bit.